jpegleg/giant-spellbook/README.md

 ```

-We can make an attestation of the system, currently with support for GNU/Linux, Alpine Linux, OpenBSD, and MacOS systems:
+We can make an attestation of the system, currently with support for GNU/Linux, Alpine Linux, RHEL-based Linux (Rocky, CentOS, RHEL, Fedora, etc), OpenBSD, and MacOS systems:

 ```
 giant-spellbook hash attest_mbr alpine